Lessons on longevity: Structural audit of a 20-year-old reinforced concrete building

 The building in context:

-The building is a G+2 reinforced concrete structure located in an environment close to the sea.
-The structure was designed with extended corridor spaces functioning as communal passageways.
+The building was a G+2 structure located close to the sea, with long, extended corridors functioning as communal passageways.
 From a usage standpoint, the building was unexceptional.
 Yet, in just two decades, it displayed symptoms more typical of structures twice its age.
 The core issues identified included:

-• Extensive seepage from the roof and walls
+• Extensive water seepage from the roof and walls

-• Lack of maintenance, both structural and cosmetic
+• Lack of routine structural and cosmetic maintenance

 • Longitudinal beam cracks

-• Spalling of concrete in large segments of slab surfaces
+• Spalling of concrete in large segments of slabs

-• Warped tiles, uneven flooring, visible slab deflections
+• Warped tiles, uneven floors, and visible slab deflections

-• Persistent seepage and leaking, coupled with a completely degraded waterproofing system
+• Extensive seepage and leaking due to completely degraded waterproofing system

 The distress was not superficial.
 It extended deep into the structural core of the building.